Invertibility of infinitely divisible continuous-time moving average processes: Introduction

-Recently, \cite{Brockwell20092660} studied the invertibility and the causality of CARMA processes.
-They showed that the conditions for causality and invertibility are the same as in the discrete-time case.
-In the same context, \cite{ferrazzano2013} proposed an estimator for $L_{t}$ based on a discrete-time approximation of $X$ at time $t.$ That estimator is consistent whenever $L$ is centered and square integrable.

-In this work, we will consider general processes of the form (\ref{eqn0.1}), i.e. no moments on the background driving L\'{e}vy processes are assumed.
-We give sufficient conditions on $f$ for which $X$ becomes invertible.
-Furthermore, we study a particular case where the causality holds.
-This case is not covered in the references mentioned above.
+where $f$ is a measurable function, often called \textit{kernel}, and $L$ is a Lévy process.
+Our main result states that the process $X$ is invertible, for a certain class of Lévy processes, whenever the Fourier transform of $f$ does not vanish, which is in essence the analogous condition to the discrete-time setting.
+We would like to emphasized that the class of Lévy processes we consider in our results does not need to be square integrable.
+See Section \ref{sec:Invertibility-of-IDCMA} for more details.

+Observe that the process $X$ is infinitely divisible in the sense of \citet{idprocessesmaejimasatoole} and \citet{BNSauSzo15}.
+Thus, in statistical terms, the kernel $f$ models the autocorrelation structure of $X$ while $L$ describe its distributional properties.
+Furthermore, $X$ can be used as a flexible model that is able to reproduce many of the stylized properties found in empirical data such as fat tails and local Gaussianity (mixed Gaussian distributions).
+Hence, from the modeling perspective, invertibility provides a simple way to identify (in a one-to-one relation) and estimate the law of $X$ by $L$, and vice versa.

+Several authors have investigated the invertibility problem for continuous-time processes.
+For instance, \citet{invnoncausacomte} studied the invertibility and causality of Gaussian Volterra processes, which are those processes that can be written as in (\ref{eqn0.1}) but we replace $f(t-s)$ by $f(t,s)$ and $L$ by a Brownian motion.
+Under smoothness assumptions on the kernel, the authors provided necessary and sufficient conditions for the invertibility and causality of these type of processes.
+In the non-Gaussian case, \citet{CohMaej2011} established the invertibility property for the the family of fractional Lévy processes in the case when $L$ is centered and has finite second moment.

+In the stationary framework, \citet{Brockwell20092660} considered the continuous-time version of the classical ARMA processes.
+In their set up, the authors gave necessary and sufficient conditions (which turned out to be the analogous of those for the classical ARMA) for the causality and invertibility of this family.
+Recently, \cite{BasseNielPedRoh17} studied the solutions of ARMA type stochastic differential equations.
+The authors showed that when the solution exists, it can be written as in (\ref{eqn0.1}) and, under extra regularity conditions, such a solution is invertible and causal.
+The previous situations are contained in our framework.

 The present paper is organized as follows.
-Section 2 introduces the notation and some background on infinite divisibility, stochastic integration with respect to L\'{e}vy bases, and Orlicz spaces.
-In Section 3, we study the invertibility problem of infinitely divisible continuous-time moving average processes and we show some examples.
-Under the invertibility property, we show in Section 4 that the process (\ref{eqn0.1}) is causal when the kernel is proportional to a gamma density.
-Section 7 concludes.
+Section 2 introduces the notation and some background on infinite divisibility, stochastic integration with respect to Lévy processes, and Orlicz spaces.
+In Section 3, we present our main result and we discuss several important examples.
+Section 4 concludes.